awsdocs/amazon-dynamodb-developer-guide/doc_source/GettingStarted.NET.02.md

-# Step 2: Create a Table Using the Low\-Level API<a name="GettingStarted.NET.02"></a>
+# Step 2: Create a DynamoDB Table Using the Low\-Level API<a name="GettingStarted.NET.02"></a>

 The document model in the AWS SDK for \.NET doesn't provide for creating tables, so you have to use the low\-level APIs\.
-For more information, see [Working with Tables: \.NET](LowLevelDotNetWorkingWithTables.md)\.
+For more information, see [Working with DynamoDB Tables in \.NET](LowLevelDotNetWorkingWithTables.md)\.

 In this step of the [Microsoft \.NET and DynamoDB Tutorial](GettingStarted.NET.md), you create a table named `Movies` in Amazon DynamoDB\.
 The primary key for the table is composed of the following attributes:
 + `year` – The partition key\.
 The `AttributeType` is `N` for number\.